mothenjoyer69/bc250-documentation/README.md

 ### Power

-`J1000` is a standard 8-pin 12V PCIe power connector and is sufficient
+`J1000` is a standard 8-pin 12V PCIe power connector.

 `J2000` and `J2001` are compatible with 8-pin Molex Micro-Fit connectors and are pinned as below: